vladsaveliev/nextflow/docs/dsl2.rst

     }

-The above snippet defines two trivial functions, that can be invoked in the workflow script as `foo()` which returns the ``Hello world`` string and ``bar(10,20)`` which return the sum of two parameters.
+The above snippet defines two simple functions, that can be invoked in the workflow script as `foo()` which returns the ``Hello world`` string and ``bar(10,20)`` which return the sum of two parameters.

 .. tip:: Functions implicitly return the result of the function last evaluated statement.